Course Descriptons By Program

 EAS323 - Atmospheric Instrumentation and Measurement

-This upper-division course in meteorology deals with the specifics of data collection and instrument functionality.
+An upper-division course in Meteorology dealing with the specifics of data collection and instrument functionality.
 Time will be spent dealing with proper site selection, the physical mechanisms present within an automated sensor array, and quality control for data collected.
 Students taking this course should have a detailed understanding of the role each meteorological parameter has in making a weather forecast.
-Prerequisite: EAS 240 and MAT 281, or permission of instructor (3 crs.)

 EAS331 - Mineralogy

 Minerals make up nearly all of the solid part of our planet, providing us with critical resources.
 Their behavior, particularly their interactions with the fluid portions of the planet, determines an array of important environmental variables.
 This course will provide you with an opportunity to learn about minerals and mineral behavior.
 If you take full advantage of this opportunity, you should complete the course with the ability to apply mineralogical data and tools to geologic and environmental problems.
 The course is designed as an introduction to the morphology and internal structure of crystals and the chemical and physical characteristics of minerals.
 Laboratory time is devoted to the study of crystal models and the identification of selected mineral specimens.